-201 Philosophy of Social Science.
-S. A study of philosophical problems arising out of the methods and results of the social sciences.
-Ms. M. S. Van Leeuwen.

-202 Philosophy of Law.
+- 201 Philosophy of Social Science.
+A study of philosophical problems arising out of the methods and results of the social sciences.
+Not offered 1994-95. - 202 Philosophy of Law.
 S. A consideration of such topics as: the nature and types of law; sources of law; and the basis of a legal system, of legal and political authority, of obedience to law, and of human rights.
-Staff.

-203 Philosophy of Physical Science.
-F. A study of philosophical problems arising out of the methods and results of the physical sciences.
-Mr. S. Wykstra.

-204 Philosophy of Religion.
-S. A study of some philosophical questions arising from religious belief.
+Staff. - 203 Philosophy of Physical Science.
+S. A study of philosophical problems arising out of the methods and results of the physical sciences.
+Mr. D. Ratzsch. - 204 Philosophy of Religion.
+F. A study of some philosophical questions arising from religious belief.
 Mr. K. Clark.

-205 Ethics.
+- 205 Ethics.
 F and S. A course designed to deal both historically and situationally with the persistent problems of the moral life.
-Mr. J. Hare.

-207 Political and Social Philosophy.
-F. A historically-oriented study of the problems of social and political thought, with emphasis on political and social ideals such as justice; equality and the law; the basis of authority; rights and obligations.
-Mr. W. Davis.
+Mr. I. Hare. - 207 Political and Social Philosophy.
+S. A historically-oriented study of the problems of social and political thought, with emphasis on political and social ideals such as justice; equality and the law; the basis of authority; rights and obligations.
+Mr. L. Hardy. - 208 Aesthetics.

-208 Aesthetics.
 F and S. A study of the nature of art and aesthetic judgments.
-Mr. L. Zuidervaart.

-209 Philosophy of Education.
-A study of the nature, aims, and principles of education.
-Not offered 1992-93.

-211 Philosophy of Gender.
-F. A study of the ways in which feminist theory and the newer "men's studies" interact with traditional topics in philosophy.
+Mr. L. Zuidervaart. - 209 Philosophy of Education.
+S. A study of the nature, aims, and principles of education.
+Mr. G. Mellema. - 211 Philosophy of Gender.
+A study of the ways in which feminist theory and the newer "men's studies" interact with traditional topics in philosophy.
 Particular attention will be paid to research and theory concerning men's vs. women's moral reasoning, questions about group vs. individual rights, feminist theorizing on human nature and the nature of knowledge, and the impact of gendered theorizing on religious thought.
-Ms. M. S. Van Leeuwen.
+Not offered 1994-95.